-Google can’t read the text in images, so putting keywords in images will have no effect.
-You can use the ALT text on the image to include keywords, though.
+The Alt Image attribute is a line of text that provides alternative information for an image if a user for some reason cannot view it.
+Google algorithms can’t read the text in images either, so putting keywords in images will have no effect.
+You can use the alt text on the image to include keywords, though.

-Once you have done your home page you can think about the other pages in your site.
-They should all have different titles, meta descriptions and H1 tags, and ideally each page should focus on one of your main keywords.
-You should also use that keyword in the page URL, for example https://www.reallysimplesystems.com/free-crm/
+Once you have included these SEO factors on your key landing pages, you can think about applying them to the other pages in your website.
+All pages should have different titles, meta descriptions, and H1 tags.
+Ideally, each page should focus on one of your main keywords.
+You should also use that keyword in the page URL, for example, https://www.reallysimplesystems.com/free-crm/

-That’s a quick do-it-yourself guide to starting to optimise your site for Google and other searches.
+That’s a quick do-it-yourself guide to starting to optimise your site for Google and other search engines.
 The next steps include getting incoming links and continually adding new content, plus more advanced techniques.
-These will be covered is a subsequent article.
+These will be covered in a subsequent article.